erlydtl/erlydtl/README.markdown

 We follow a
 [gitflow](http://nvie.com/posts/a-successful-git-branching-model/)
-inspired branching model, where `master` is the latest released version (a.k.a. stable), and use `develop` for stuff that make break from time to time.
+inspired branching model, where `master` is the latest released version (a.k.a. stable), and use `develop` for stuff that may break from time to time.

 #### master branch

-Releases are made from the *stable* branch, with dependency versions pinned down and a hard coded version number in the app file.
+Releases are made from the *master* branch, with dependency versions pinned down and a hard coded version number in the app file.

 #### develop branch